-Dry needling is a technique that uses a small sterile solid filament needle to treat trigger points.
-Trigger points are nodules in a taut band of muscle that cause local pain, referred pain, and movement dysfunction.
-During a dry needling treatment session, the needle is inserted directly into the trigger point and the trigger point is released or inactivated.
-Once the trigger points are released, the muscle can begin to return to normal function and length which results in decreased pain and improved movement.
-Dry needling, in conjunction with other physical therapy treatments, is very effective in the treatment of a variety of musculoskeletal issues.
+Dry needling is a technique that uses a small, sterile, solid filament needle to treat trigger points.
+Trigger points are nodules in a taut band of muscle that cause pain and movement dysfunction.
+During a dry needling session, the needle is inserted directly into the trigger point, causing it to be released or inactivated.
+Once the trigger points are released, the muscle will return to normal function and length, which decreases pain and improves mobility.